qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Caps lock is a one shot sticky `Win` control shift.
 * Left shift is a one shot sticky `Win` shift.
 * Backspace is a one shot sticky control `Alt` shift.
-* `Fn` is still sticky and needs pressing to exit the layer shift.

 ### Special Shift Layer (Complete Left `Win` on `Fn` Layer CYAN Shift)
-* `Fn` exits the special shift layer.
 * P and equals is Korean modifiers.
 * Minus is key lock for holding down a key until the held key is pressed again.
 * International modifiers are on Q-O.